CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Experiments

 \subsection{Experimental Setting}

 Below we provide a brief summary of our experimental setup.
 Please refer to \hyperref[app:trainingdetails]{Appendix \ref{app:trainingdetails}} for full details.

-\myparagraph{Training data.} We train our models on FineVision ~\citep{wiedmann2025finevision} along with a subset of LLaVA-OneVision-1.5~\citep{an2025llavaov15}.
-Both are curated collections of publicly available image-text datasets covering a wide range of tasks such as captioning, document and chart reading, general VQA, etc. For video training, we further train our models with the aforementioned image-text dataset alongside LLaVA-Video-178K~\citep{zhang2024llavavid178k}.
+\myparagraph{Training Data.} We train our models on FineVision ~\citep{wiedmann2025finevision} and a subset of LLaVA-OneVision-1.5~\citep{an2025llavaov15}.
+Both are curated collections of publicly available image-text datasets covering a wide range of tasks such as captioning, document and chart reading, general VQA, etc. For video training, we further train our models with the aforementioned image-text data alongside LLaVA-Video-178K~\citep{zhang2024llavavid178k}.

-\myparagraph{Backbones.} To showcase CASA's applicability for both extending language-only models with visual understanding as well as adapting existing VLMs, we train our models in two settings: \textbf{(i)} Starting from Helium1-2B~\cite{helium} as a text-only LLM backbone, we jointly finetune the backbone and CASA layers; \textbf{(ii)} We adapt a frozen Qwen2.5-VL-3B~\citep{bai2025qwen25vl} VLM by only learning added CASA layers.
-In both cases, the CASA layers are initialized from the self-attention layers of the respective backbone.
-Lastly, we use the vision encoder of Qwen2.5-VL~\citep{bai2025qwen25vl} to embed images and videos, and finetune its last 4 layers when training on image data; we freeze it when further finetuning on video inputs.
+\myparagraph{Backbones.} We investigate both extending language-only models with visual understanding as well as adapting existing VLMs with CA. Specifically, we train our models in two settings: \textbf{(i)} Starting from Helium1-2B~\cite{helium}, a text-only LLM, we jointly finetune the backbone and \ours layers; \textbf{(ii)} We adapt a frozen Qwen2.5-VL-3B~\citep{bai2025qwen25vl} VLM by only learning the additional CA layers.
+In both scenarios, we use the vision encoder of Qwen2.5-VL~\citep{bai2025qwen25vl}.
+We finetune its last 4 layers when training on image, and freeze it when further finetuning on videos.
+Finally, we initialize \ours layers from the self-attention layers of the respective backbone.